 If you’re as much of a foodie as we are, you’re practically guaranteed to appreciate this blog.
 We don’t know about you, but when we find a restaurant with a mouth-watering menu and foods that we enjoy, we end up frequenting the same spot.
-But why not shake things up by trying out some new restaurants that are set to open in Charlotte over the course of the year?
-Here are 9 new restaurants coming soon to the Queen City.
+But why not try something new in Charlotte?
+Here are 8 new restaurants you’ve got to try in the Queen City.

 1. Bagel Boys

 Bagels are one of our favorite breakfast foods because they’re so versatile.
 You can add whatever toppings you want to them — tomatoes, eggs, sausage, bacon, lettuce, onions — or condiments including cream cheese, peanut butter or jam.
-That’s exactly why we’re so excited for Bagel Boys to make its debut in the Charlotte region.
-So that everyone can enjoy authentic New York bagels with a southern twist.
+That’s why we’re so excited Bagel Boys is in the Charlotte region — so everyone can enjoy authentic New York bagels with a southern twist.

 2. Early Girl Eatery

-Early Girl Eatery is a true farm-to-table restaurant that has been serving the North Carolina region for 20 years.
-Its newest location in Charlotte is coming soon, continuing to deliver only the best local ingredients to its patrons.
+Early Girl Eatery is a true farm-to-table restaurant that’s been serving the North Carolina region for 20 years.
+Its coveted location in Charlotte delivers the best local ingredients to its patrons.
 Whether you’re visiting for breakfast, lunch or dinner, there’s plenty of options suited to each time of the day on their menu.
 And if you’re looking to try something new, their specials change every two weeks too.

-Charlotte natives will be happy to know that Yunta — one of Charlotte’s newest restaurants in the south end — has already opened its doors.
+Charlotte natives will be happy to know that Yunta — one of Charlotte’s newest restaurants in the south end — is open for business.
 With a menu that consists of Nikkei foods, Yunta fuses Peruvian ingredients and Japanese cuisine to create a culinary destination that’s totally unique.
 If not for their specialty dishes, take a visit to check out the restaurant’s atmosphere and Instagrammable flower wall.

 4. Bar a Vins